JanviChawla/janvichawla.github.io/content/index.md

 title: Janvi Chawla
 date:
 ---
 Born in India, lived the American dream.
-Currently residing in NYC.
+Currently in New York City.

 Strategy consultant at the intersection of AI × Product × Healthcare with degrees from Georgia Tech (CS '16) and London Business School (MBA '23)

-Family comes first, the Oxford comma is not optional, and creation should offset consumption.
+Beliefs: Family first, offset consumption w/ creation, and ♡ the Oxford comma

-I consider myself a Renaissance woman:
+I hope to be a Renaissance woman:
-- music ~ dancing, production, anticipating my Spotify Wrapped
+- music ~ dancing, playlists, production, piano
 - fitness ~ F45, snowboarding
-- competitive and intellectual challenges ~ any game.
-My current obsession is solving NYT Tuesday crosswords.
+- competitive and intellectual challenges ~ games.
+Currently solving NYT Tuesday crosswords and optimizing my Rubiks cube solve time

-This is my memory palace for [[concepts]], [[tags/wonderings]], and old [[tags/writings]].
+This is my memory palace for [[concepts]], [[tags/wonderings]], and past [[tags/writings]].